Why do an apprenticeship?

 John joined Premier League club Aston Villa before returning to Coventry recently as rounds manager.
 His training has led to membership of the Institute of Groundsmanship.

 “I came from learning the ropes to being involved in management.
 Aston Villa employs apprentices and without them and experienced staff there wouldn’t be much of a business.

 “Apprentices bring to the workplace what they are learning at college – all the latest technologies that might not have been around or taught when you yourself started.

 “This can only expand your business and help it grow.
 Apprentices offer something invaluable to the workplace and they are our future.”

 • Check out what John has to say in his video:

-Dale Lewis is a high flier, but the regional manager for the Garden Centre Group, started his career 20 years ago as an apprentice.
+Dale Lewis is a high flier, but the regional manager for a massive chain of garden centres started his career 20 years ago as an apprentice.

 He started working part time in a garden centre in Pembrokeshire, South Wales, aged 14, mixing compost and pushing trolleys.
 But when it came to A’levels at 16 he skipped school.